Null Lens™

 for audit-sensitive environments.

 Lens is provisioned through private customer deployments with dedicated runtime boundaries, organization-scoped credentials, and stateless request handling.
-It is built for environments where signed governance artifacts must be generated before downstream execution begins.
+It is built for environments where teams need a signed record of scope before downstream execution begins.

 Dedicated runtime boundary